Varadraj75/EcoVisionAI/replit.md

 - Concurrent mode for seamless development

 ## User Flow
-1. User lands on beautiful homepage
+1. User lands on beautiful homepage with custom logo branding
-2. Signs in with Google via Firebase
+2. Signs in with Google or Email/Password via Firebase
+3. New users redirected to consumption input page to enter baseline data:
+   - Monthly energy consumption (kWh)
+   - Monthly water usage (Liters)
+   - Monthly carbon footprint (kg CO₂)
-3. Redirected to dashboard showing consumption analytics
+4. After saving (or skipping), redirected to dashboard showing consumption analytics
-4. Can navigate to predictions, routes, or AI assistant
+5. Can navigate to predictions, eco-routes, or AI assistant via sidebar
-5. All data persists in memory during session
+6. Consumption profile data persists in PostgreSQL database
+7. All historical data from Kaggle datasets available for analytics